You are here

 Stars are born from vast clouds of gas and dust.
 Perhaps nudged by the shockwave of an exploding star or some other event, a cloud collapses under its own gravity.
 When the cloud reaches a critical density, it gets hot enough to trigger nuclear fusion -- a process that combines lightweight atoms to create heavier ones, releasing vast amounts of energy.
 In most stars, such as the Sun, hydrogen atoms combine to make helium.

 Late in its life, though, the star can create other chemical elements, including oxygen, nitrogen, and carbon, which are essential for life.
-In fact, almost all the elements in the universe other than hydrogen and helium were forged in the hearts of stars or in the violent processes that can end a star's life.
+In fact, almost all of the elements in the universe other than hydrogen and helium were forged in the hearts of stars or in the violent processes that can end a star's life.
 When a star dies, it expels these materials into space, where they can form new stars, planets, and people.
 So the elements on Earth -- from the oxygen we breathe to the iron in our blood -- came from the stars.

 A star's life history is regulated by its mass.